 While the likelihood of stopping a hobby or activity did not vary according to age, those who provide care to a loved one and those who live in urban areas were more likely to have ended one of their pastimes during the pandemic.

-Percent of adults who stopped a hobby or activity during the pandemic
+Caregivers and adults living in urban areas were more likely to have stopped a hobby or activity during the pandemic.